gvwilson/sensibleadventures/bookster/bookster.md

 feet.
 Two, four, six… eighteen, twenty–Slip Street was twenty cobblestones wide.
 She frowned.
 How many there were on the whole street?
-Her papaere or the bookster would have thought it would be fun to figure it out.
+Her papaere or the bookster would have thought it would be fun to figure it out with her.
 Not the townspeople around her, though–they would just roll their eyes and trade amused looks with each other.

 Or worse.
 Her stomach sank as she saw Fraederiq and Niquolas coming toward her.
-The three of them had been friends when they were younger, but then Fraederiq's mother had run off, intoxicated (some said) by the whispered poetry of a Bantangui cinnamon merchant, and weary (said others) of her husband's endless arguments.
-Now sixteen, Fraederiq hadn't just grown taller and stronger: he'd grown angry too, angry at the whole world.
+The three of them had been friends when they were younger, but then Fraederiq's mother had run off, intoxicated (some said) by the whispered poetry of a Bantangui cinnamon merchant, and weary (said others) of her husband's endless dissatisfaction with everything and everyone.
+Now fifteen, Fraederiq hadn't just grown taller and stronger: he'd grown angry too, angry at the whole world.
 As always, Niquolas had followed suit, rolling up his sleeves the way Fraederiq did, throwing stones when Fraederiq threw them, and sneering at whatever stirred the older boy's displeasure that day.

 As the only other child their age in Starboard Town, and with a head full of odd facts, Erileine was resigned to being their favorite